-In summary, people in the climate community and in the state administration have done a huge amount of great work to map out a path toward the 2050 goal based on our legislation.
-I feel that they may have put us on the most feasible path, although there are huge challenges and it may not be possible or wise to move along that path anywhere near as fast as we would like to.
+People in the climate community and in the state administration have done a huge amount of great work to map out a path toward the 2050 net-zero goal based on our legislation.
+I feel that they may have put us on the best path, emphasizing electrification of heating, but I also feel that there are huge challenges and it may not be possible or wise to move along that path anywhere near as fast as we would like to.

 New Construction vs. Retrofits